Operational Stewardship & Data Governance

 Most of the voices in this space are selling something specific: a brand of hardware, a software license, a managed security service.
 Their assessment of your environment tends to start with the conclusion that you need what they're selling.

-A governance gap analysis mapping your current print environment against FERPA, IDEA, and CIPA obligations – not to alarm you, but to show you specifically where the exposure is and how close good practice actually is from where you stand today.
+Your current print environment mapped against FERPA, IDEA, and CIPA obligations — not to alarm you, but to show you specifically where the exposure is and how close good practice actually is from where you stand today.
+Plus: what you're currently spending, where it's going by department and building, and what a managed environment would produce.

 We know what governance looks like in practice, not just on paper.